Skip to content

 max_depth int | None

 Optional maximum quadtree depth.
+If omitted, uses the engine default.

 None